propitive/news-explorer-application/README.md

 - Create an account and sign in to your account
 - Bookmark articles to access them in your "Saved Articles" directory
 - Remove bookmarked articles from your "Saved Articles" directory

-## Setup

-Clone this repo to your desktop and run `npm install` to install all the dependencies.

 ## Usage